 Stress is a part and parcel of our daily lives.
 From a person working at an office to a housewife doing the cooking and cleaning, everyone is stressed in some way or the other.
 But it entirely depends on how we handle stress.
 Sometimes when we are unable to do that on our own therapy helps.

 Psychotherapist Meghna Prabhu says that stress level is so high these days that people are facing burnout in the late 20s itself.
-“This is effecting relationships.
-So I advice people to think of taking up other job opportunities and changing the work environment, exercise and eat healthy because stress management is a necessity now.”
+“This is affecting relationships.
+So I advise people to think of taking up other job opportunities and changing the work environment, exercise and eat healthy because stress management is a necessity now.”

 Related Reading: Is premarital counselling necessary for both men and women?